 Any surfer will tell you there’s nothing better than diving into the ocean at the start (or end) of the day and paddling out into the deep blue to catch a few waves.
 And there’s no reason travelling the world should keep you from your surfing passion!
-There are SO many amazing spots to hang ten around the world, but we’ve narrowed it down to 12 of the best.
+There are SO many amazing spots to hang ten around the world, but we’ve narrowed it down to 12 of the best surfing beaches in the world.
 Consider this your travel to-do list.

 Portugal is paradise for anyone, but that’s even more true for surfers.
 With surf beaches stretching kilometres such as Pedra Branca Ericeira, north of Lisbon.
 This beach is known for three-metre waves and a near perfect sheltered left-hand break, it’s a surfer’s dream (and we don’t say that lightly).

 When someone says surfing, Hawaii normally comes to mind and for good reason – Hawaii is packed with epic surfing spots.
 From the iconic North Shore Pipeline, to expert haunts in Oahu, and the MASSIVE reef break affectionately known as Jaws in Maui, Hawaii has a swell for every skill level.